Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/414_Third_Maximum_Number.md

 ### Solution 2

+We can use a min-heap to store the maximum numbers so far.
+We keep adding numbers to this min-heap and if its size is more than 3, we then pop the minimum number out.

-Since we only have 3 elements, insert/delete is constant time operations.
+Since we only have 3 elements, insert/delete is constant time operations for this min-heap.

 __O(1) time, O(1) space.__